jakobnygren/healthScroll/content/books/book-i-the-hydra-the-geometry-of-collapse.md

 The purpose of these maps is not to find what is wrong with you,
 but to recognize **how collapse is currently organizing itself** in your terrain.

-In the next parts, the scroll will move deeper into:
+In the next parts, the book will move deeper into:

 - how these terrains form **hive mechanics**
 - how **queen nodes** anchor collapse